pandey-ankit/coherence-new/lab2/lab2.md

-# Getting Started with Coherence and Spring
+# **Getting Started with Coherence and Spring**

 ## Introduction

 This section starts with a simple application configured with Coherence using [Spring Framework](https://spring.io/projects/spring-framework).
 We will extend this application with various Coherence features and explain how they are used.

-Estimated time: 30 minutes
+Estimated time: 315 minutes

 ### Objectives

 In this lab, you will:

 * Run the simple REST application
-* Add Coherence event listeners
-* Work with Interceptors
+* Understand the configuration and code

 ### Prerequisites